-- The Chair will inform you of the results of the Comprehensive examination immediately following the completion of the oral defence. - o The Chair's copy of the comprehensive proposal and any required documentation are to be returned to the Graduate Assistant or Coordinator. - O A letter will be sent from the Department to the School of Graduate Studies and Research detailing the date and outcome of the comprehensive examination. - O Copies of the written comprehensive proposals and written documentation of the outcome of the examinations are to be filed with your student records.
+- The Chair will inform you of the results of the Comprehensive examination immediately following the completion of the oral defence. - The Chair's copy of the comprehensive proposal and any required documentation are to be returned to the Graduate Program Assistant or Coordinator. - A letter will be sent from the Department to the School of Graduate Studies and Research detailing the date and outcome of the Comprehensive Examination. - Copies of the written comprehensive proposals and written documentation of the outcome of the examinations are to be filed with your student records.